Bible "Detox": Going Deeper Together

 Reckoning with and resisting the misuse of the Bible to promote and justify violence and oppression.

-Our closing Lenten Bible Detox session will be a participatory session in which we will revisit the scriptures and themes discussed by Kate Common and Jeremy Williams in dialogue and contemplation.
+Our closing Lenten Bible Detox session will be a participatory gathering in which we revisit the scriptures and themes discussed by Kate Common and Jeremy Williams in dialogue and contemplation.
+In supportive community, we will endeavor to discern what mindset shifts and action steps their teachings call us to.
 This session will be facilitated by CLBSJ Contemplative Traditions Advisor Sr. Sharifa Meytung and CLBSJ Executive Director Amy Dalton.

 PLEASE NOTE: Registration will be open until 9:00am Eastern US Time on the day of the event.